 - On update cascade: if the supplierNumber in supplier is changed, say from 100 to 200, then all the rows in invoices with supplierNumber = 100 will also be changed to 200. - On delete restrict: If supplierNumber 100 is deleted in supplier, that delete will fail. - Book, pg.
-71:Add RESTRICT, nearly same as NO ACTION, exactly the same in mysql, but not offered by Oracle.
-See article on differences (deferred check for NO ACTION) in some other DBs.
+71:Add RESTRICT, nearly same as NO ACTION.